PhaedrusTheGreek/nagioscheckbeat/README.md

 NagiosCheckBeat 0.6.0 is meant to be compatible with Elasticsaerch 2.x and higher.
 For Elasticsearch 1.x compatibility, see the 0.5.x branch.

-## Download
+## Download & Install

-Packages for Windows, Debian, RPM and OSX are available in the `packages/` folder
+Packages for your OS can be found in [Releases](https://github.com/PhaedrusTheGreek/nagioscheckbeat/releases)

 ## Template